-The next morning, after chatting to some fellow guests over breakfast, I was in good spirits as I bounced down the hill to the tiny village of Hubberholme, where I re-joined the path.
+The next morning, after chatting to some fellow guests over breakfast, I was in good spirits as I bounced down the hill to the tiny village of Hubberholme, where I re-joined the Dales Way.

 When planning my accommodation for the Way, I’d initially wanted to stay in Hubberholme at ‘The George Inn.’
-But this former C17th farmhouse (above centre), had poor reviews at the time of my walk – hence my decision to stay at Cray.
-It is now under new management, has great reviews and serves pie.
-I’d stay there if I walk the Dales Way again.
+But this former C17th farmhouse (above centre), had poor reviews at the time – hence my decision to divert up to Cray.
+But it is now under new management, has great reviews and serves pie.
+I’d stay there like a shot now.
+I like pie.

 After leaving Hubberholme, I strolled along the banks of a youthful, partially frozen Wharfe.
 (I told you it was cold).
 There were dippers galore.
 Before I walked the DW, I had seen maybe three dippers in my lifetime.
-On this day alone I saw dozens.
+On this one day, I saw dozens.

-I was walking up the robustly named Langstrothdale (so good they named it twice: it means long valley valley), past the equally well named hamlet of Yockenthwaite.
+I was walking up the robustly named Langstrothdale – so good they named it twice: it means long valley valley – past the equally well-named hamlet of Yockenthwaite.
 I was increasingly fascinated by the place-names I passed through.
 In 1241 Yockenthwaite was known as Yoghannesthweit.
 Thwaite means clearing and Yoghannes might derive from the old Celtic name, Eogan.
 And so, Yockenthwaite probably means Eogan’s Clearing.
 Now you know.
+Probably.

 A little further on is Yockenthwaite Stone Circle, known locally as ‘Giant’s Grave.’
 The locals are right: this isn’t a circle like Stonehenge.
 It was once an earth-covered burial mound built for a chieftain (rather than a giant) about 3000 years ago.

 This remote valley, high in the Yorkshire Dales, must have been a tough home for the folk who farmed or raised flocks on its poor soil.
-And I suppose it still is – however beautiful it is.
+And I suppose it still is – however beautiful it may be.

-At Beckermonds (beckur mund = stream mouth), I bade a teary, final farewell to the River Wharfe which I’d followed since Ilkley.
-And a couple of miles further on, began the trek across Oughtershaw Moss.
+At Beckermonds (beckur mund = stream mouth), I bade a teary farewell to the River Wharfe which I’d followed since Ilkley.
+And a couple of miles further on, I began the trek across Oughtershaw Moss.